C4 (conference)

 C4 was a Macintosh software developers conference held in Chicago, Illinois.
 The conference ran from 2006 through 2009.
 It was created by Jonathan Rentzsch after the demise of MacHack.
-In May 2010 Rentzsch announced that he would no longer operate the conference due to a dissatisfaction with Apple's policies toward iPhone OS development and the lack of a strong negative reaction from the Apple developer community.
+In May 2010 Rentzsch announced that he would no longer operate the conference due to dissatisfaction with Apple's policies toward iPhone OS development and the lack of a strong negative reaction from the Apple developer community.